SJTU-DMTai/MASTER/README.md

 In the meantime, please note that
 - The new version utilizes **a different data source** published by Qlib, which covers a different timespan.
 The new data source is considered **logically equal** to our published data but may differ in values.
+- :fire:[Add new notice] The new version uses **stock universe CSI300 & CSI500**, because qlib does **not** include a CSI800 dataset.
+Correspondingly, **the representative indices to construct market information are different**, it uses CSI100, CSI300, and CSI500, which is different from CSI300, CSI500, and CSI800 as in this repo.
 - The new version does **not** include the 'DropExtremeLabel' operation in data preprocessing but also reports decent performance.

 ## Cite